deloachtech/zepher-php/README.md

 ## Installation

-Zepher compiles information into a universal `zepher.json` object file for processing in any language.
-(You can roll your own processor.)

-This is the `PHP` version of the `zepher.json` object file processor.
+This is the `PHP` version of the processor for the universal `zepher.json` object file.

-You can install it via composer:
+Install it via composer:

     composer require deloachtech/zepher

 Or download the package at https://github.com/deloachtech/zepher.

 ## Usage

-There are three variables from the `zepher.json` file for assignment (using your existing codebase logic).

-1. Your accounts are assigned a domain (e.g. Bank, Hospital).
-2. Your accounts are assigned (select) a domain version (e.g. Basic, Plus, Premium).
-3. Your account users are assigned roles (e.g. Admin, Super, Clerk).

 Instantiate the Zepher class and begin.
-Different data persistence classes are provided, or you can create your own.
+An interface is provided for incorporating your data persistence.

     $zepher = new Zepher($accountId, $domainId, new FilesystemPersistenceClass(), $configDir);